kurron/terraform-aws-ec2/README.md

 # Overview
-This Terraform module is ...
+This Terraform module creates EC2 instances into the provided subnets.
+The subnet defaults will determine if the instances get public ip address or not.

 # Prerequisites
 * [Terraform](https://terraform.io/) installed and working